sunflower2732/sunflower2732/README.md

-# Welcome to My LinkedIn Profile!
+# Welcome to My GitHub Profile!

 I’m a **programmer and economics student** with a quantitative specialization.
 My expertise lies in **data analysis**, **software development**, and creating tools for **finance** and **statistics**.
 With a strong focus on programming, I have built projects ranging from console games to data-driven applications using **Python**, **Java**, and **C**.